frjo/hugo-theme-zen/README.md

 Modern CSS grid is the easiest and cleanest way to layout your pages.

 The CSS grid layout are in `assets/sass/layouts/_layouts.scss`.
 A lot can be done by just reordering "grid-template-rows".

+## Render hook templates

+### Add anchor links to headers

+An example render hook template for templates will add anchor links to all headers.
+To activate it copy the file `~/theme/zen/layouts/_default/_markup/render-heading.html.example` to `layouts/_default/_markup/render-heading.html`.

+Needed styles are in the `_zen.scss` file.

 ## Multilingual